ni/grpc-labview/docs/Building.md

 Optional parameters:
 - *--labview-version*: Specify the LabVIEW version by year using either 2 or 4 digits (e.g., 19, 2019, 2023).
 Default is "2019".
+- *--labview-bits*: Specify either 64 or 32 as the "bitness" of the LabVIEW to use for the building.
+Default is "64".
 - *--labview-port*: Specify the LabVIEW port number.
-Default is "3363".
+Default is "Auto".
+When this is "Auto", the port number will be read from the matching LAbVIEW's .INI file.
+Specify a value to override.

 If you choose to build "All" target then you need to specify a folder where we can find the pre built binaries for all the supported targets using the *--pathToBinaries** option.
 The --buildcpp option would be ignored in this mode even if specified.
 We expect the folder specified to have the following structure.